Purpose of this policy

 - steps to be taken in treating an asthma attack

-- a record sheet/log for recording the details of a first aid incident, such as the number of puffs administered - record sheets can be downloaded from the Asthma Foundation of Victoria web site.
+- a record sheet/log for recording the details of a first aid incident, such as the number of puffs administered - record sheets can be downloaded from the Asthma Australia web site.

 If schools are using the Lite-Aire Disposable Cardboard spacer in their Asthma Emergency Kits, the school needs to be aware that the imagery is printed in refined soy ink.
 Although the risk of developing an allergic reaction to refined soy ink is low, there is still a risk and should be taken into account when developing Individual Anaphylaxis Management Plans for students diagnosed with soy allergy and Asthma.

-Complete Asthma Emergency Kits can be purchased from the Asthma Foundation of Victoria or the components can be purchased through retail pharmacies.
+Complete Asthma Emergency Kits can be purchased from the Asthma Australia or the components can be purchased through retail pharmacies.

 A nominated staff member should be responsible for maintaining the Asthma Emergency Kit/s, including:

 - ensuring all contents are maintained and replaced when necessary